Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 Alloys containing less gold, such as 9K (375), can be made to exhibit even better flexibility than 14K alloys.
 But these low-karat alloys suffer from a greater potential for corrosion, so there is a balance.
 That balance falls at about 14K; 14K nibs can combine both superb writing characteristics and excellent corrosion resistance.

 This Levenger True Writer’s steel nib has been

 ground to a broad cursive italic shape.

 Why, if 14K is better than 18K, do pen makers insist on using nibs made of 18K or even 21K gold?
-Beginning with a centuries-old antifraud law in France, there are now laws in many countries that restrict what can, or cannot, be labeled as gold, and 18K is the break point.
-It is illegal in these countries to sell an object as gold if it is made with less gold than 18K.
-The result is that a higher gold content has unfortunately become associated with quality and, because gold is precious, with luxury.
-Manufacturers market it that way, and we’re stuck with inferior nibs that cost more than better ones would.
+In the minds of many modern pen users, the idea has taken root that a higher gold content goes hand in hand with quality and, because gold is precious, with luxury.
+Manufacturers are never slow to tune into trends.
+Pen makers market their wares with a slant toward luxury and “class,” and we’re stuck with inferior nibs that cost more than better ones would.